DeathPoem/little_cave_local_files/bin/code_repo_notes/cgo_study_notes.md

     cside.c 'include' adopt.h and use imported Go-interface & supply exported C-interface

     then just let gcc 'magicaly automaticaly' compile it for you.

+* how Cgo build-in funcs work?

+    ```
+    func C.CString(string) *C.char // https://golang.org/cmd/cgo/
+    ```
+    It is a interface of CGO programming, how it works? how can I generate source code of it?
+I remenber I found it once, but without record.
+TODO